Robperkstar/calculator/README.md

 Welcome to the Calculator app.
 To use it please

-1. clone respository
+1. Clone repository

-2. run npm install
+2. Run npm install

-3. run npm start and navigate to localhost:8080 on a web browser (if it doesn't open automatically)
+3. Run npm start and navigate to localhost:8080 on a web browser (if it doesn't open automatically)